 Air Traffic Controller

-Education/training: You’ll need at least an associate’s degree, and sometimes a bachelor’s degree, that must be issued by the Air Traffic Collegiate Training Initiative Program.
+Education/Training Required: You’ll need at least an associate’s degree, and sometimes a bachelor’s degree, that must be issued by the Air Traffic Collegiate Training Initiative Program.
 There are only 29 colleges across the country that offer the program.
 Some of the more recognizable names include Arizona State University, Kent State University, Purdue University, Southern New Hampshire University (SHNU), and the University of Oklahoma.

-Challenges: The limited number of colleges offering the program may be inconvenient for you.
+Job Challenges: The limited number of colleges offering the program may be inconvenient for you.
 The job also requires complete concentration, which can be difficult to maintain over a full shift.
 You’ll also be required to work nights, weekends, and even rotating shifts.
-And since the pay is high and demand for air traffic controllers expected to be flat over the next few years, there’s a lot of competition for the positions.
+And since the pay is high and demand for air traffic controllers is expected to be flat over the next few years, there’s a lot of competition for the positions.